 Usually asymptomatic.
-To establish the diagnosis, 2 BP measurements should be taken at least 6 hours and no more than 7 days apart.
+To establish the diagnosis, 2 blood pressure (BP) measurements should be taken at least 6 hours, and no more than 7 days, apart.

-Defined by BP ≥140/90 mmHg on 2 occasions, without the presence of proteinuria.
+Defined by BP ≥140/90 mmHg on 2 occasions during pregnancy after 20 weeks' gestation in a previously normotensive patient, without the presence of proteinuria.

 Patient requires regular monitoring of BP and urinalysis during the pregnancy to exclude pre-eclampsia and gestational diabetes.